xamarin/WebSharp/docs/vsc/example-hello-world.md

 npm install -g yo path-to-WebSharp-directory\Tools\generator-electron-dotnet yo electron-dotnet
 ```
 You will be presented with three different project types.
-For this example, we will pick `electron-dotnet.js: .NET and Node.js in-process with PepperPlugin`.
+For this example, we will pick `Node.js .NET Scripting and Node.js in-process and PepperPlugin: Native Client`.

 ![The electron-dotnet generator](./screenshots/yogen.PNG)